snss231/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `listc`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

-* `INDEX` refers to positive integers only, and within the bounds of the number of contacts/number of tasks.
+* `INDEX` refers to a single non-zero positive integer only, and within the bounds of the number of contacts/number of tasks.
 Values such as `-1`, `abc`, or `2 abcdefg` are invalid.

 </div>